oracle/graphpipe-go/cmd/graphpipe-onnx/README.md

-# graphpipe-ONNX - Serve TensorFlow Models via Graphpipe
+# graphpipe-ONNX - Serve ONNX Models via Graphpipe

 The headlines are true!
 You can serve your caffe2/ONNX models via graphpipe easily using this server.